voxel51/fiftyone/docs/index.rst

 dataset quality is going to provide the highest return on investment.
 **FiftyOne** is a cutting-edge, Python-based tool for the visual data scientist to help in creating valuable and diverse datasets.
-Work efficiently with FiftyOne to achieve better models and more meaningful metrics.
+Work efficiently with FiftyOne to achieve better models with dependable performance.

     *"Become one with the data."*

 FiftyOne does more than improve your dataset; it gets you closer to your data.
-Rapidly gain insight by visualizing samples overlayed with with dynamic and queryable fields such as ground truth & predicted labels, dataset splits, and much more!
+Rapidly gain insight by visualizing samples overlayed with with dynamic and queryable fields such as ground truth and predicted labels, dataset splits, and much more!

 .. image:: images/video_placeholder.png